 Confirm Each Participant’s Availability

 Since you’re reducing participants to the minimum, attendance is critical.
-So, reach out to each attendee to confirm they’ll be present and circulate the meeting agenda well ahead of time.
+So, reach out to each attendee to confirm they’ll be present and circulate the agenda well ahead of time.

 Schedule Multiple Meetings